-Fast forward to the 21st Century, and the change in deep old structures that forces the world to face new paradigms is undeniable and, although we can recognise these changes, it isn’t always easy to let go of the Cartesian, linear line of thinking we have been raised to recognise as the only truth.
-The trouble is in doing so, we are stopping ourselves from being able to innovate and find solutions to modern problems we have to face.
+Fast forward to the 21st Century.
+There were changes in deep old structures that forced the world to face new paradigms was undeniable and, although we can recognise these changes, it isn’t always easy to let go of the Cartesian, linear line of thinking we have been raised to accept as the only truth.
+The trouble is in doing so; we are stopping ourselves from being able to innovate and find solutions to modern problems we have to face.

-This may sound simple – and even silly – but in order to be innovative, one needs to be open to deconstructing the mental model they have been raised to believe in so to develop new abilities and, truthfully, navigate the complexity of our new world.
+This may sound simple – and even silly – but to be innovative, one needs to be open to deconstructing the mental model they have been raised to believe in so to develop new abilities and, truthfully, navigate the complexity of our modern world.

 2. Start from the beginning: learn Design Thinking

-In order for your deconstruction of preconceived notions to begin, it is fundamental that you get familiar with the concepts of design.
-Design Thinking not only teaches you new abilities, it also shows you how to think in a more collaborative, emphatic and experimental way.
+For the deconstruction of preconceived notions to begin, it is fundamental that you get familiar with the design concepts.
+Design Thinking not only teaches you new abilities, but it also shows you how to think in a more collaborative, emphatic and experimental way.